biddyweb/FraudDetectionService-1/README.md

 ## What should I do after I clone the repo?

-You can remove all the caching related libraries, annotations and **com.ofg.twitter** packages.
+You can remove all the caching related libraries, annotations and **com.ofg.fraud** packages.
 Next adjust all the properties and then you have an empty project - you're now ready to go.

 ## How can I run it?